 Who should be held accountable if there is a faulty seatbelt in a vehicle?
 The answer is both the product and the manufacturers of the vehicle run the risk of potentially being at fault for a seat belt injury.
 Just because something is tested numerous times by the designers, does not mean it is going to work 100% of the time.
 It is the job of the manufacturers to make sure their product is as safe as possible to ensure the safety of its user.

-If you or a loved one has been injured due to faulty equipment, let a personal injury lawyer in Kansas City, MO, such as from Royce Injury Attorneys, represent you for your case.
+If you or a loved one has been injured due to faulty equipment, let a personal injury lawyer or car accident lawyer Kansas City, MO trusts, such as from Royce Injury Attorneys, represent you for your case.
 Contact a law firm today.